-How the Export Refinancing Facility works, its benefits, its features, eligibility and how to apply.
+How the Export Refinancing Facility works, its benefits, eligibility and how to apply.

 The Export Refinancing Facility (ERF) is an add on to UK Export Finance’s standard Buyer Credit, in that it provides: